CRG9/Technical-Portfolio/README.md

 My Technical Portfolio
 ======================

 Welcome to the repository for my personal technical portfolio.
-This project is a curated collection of my work, designed to showcase my skills and passion for web development.
+This project is a curated collection of my work, designed to showcase my skills and passion for full stack development and product engineering.

 About This Project
 ------------------

 This portfolio is a living document, representing my journey as a developer.
 It features a variety of projects, from simple web pages to more complex interactive applications.
-The primary goal is to demonstrate my proficiency in front-end development and my ability to create clean, responsive, and user-friendly web experiences.
+The primary goal is to demonstrate my proficiency in full stack development and my ability to create clean, responsive, and user-friendly experiences.

 Technologies Used
 -----------------